hiker/PSyclone/doc/stub_gen.rst

     3) For each operation on the function space (``basis``, ``diff_basis``, ``orientation``) in the order specified in the metadata

         1) If it is a basis function, include the associated argument.
-This is a real array with intent ``in``.
+This is a real array of kind r_def with intent ``in``.
 It has four dimensions.
 The first dimension is 1 or 3 depending on the function space (w0=1,w1=3,w2=3,w3=1).
 The second dimension is the local degrees of freedom for the function space.
 The third argument is the quadrature rule size which is currently named ``nqp_h`` and the fourth argument is the quadrature rule size which is currently named ``nqp_v``.
 The name of the argument is ``"basis_"<field_function_space>``
         2) If it is a differential basis function, include the associated argument.
 The sizes and dimensions are the same as the basis function except for the size of the first dimension which is sized as 1 or 3 depending on different function space rules (w0=3,w1=3,w2=1,w3=1).
 The name of the argument is ``"diff_basis_"<field_function_space>``.
         3) If is an orientation array, include the associated argument.
 The argument is an integer array with intent ``in``.
 There is one dimension of size the local degrees of freedom for the function space.
 The name of the array is ``"orientation_"<field_function_space>``.